ibm-cloud-docs/codeengine/app-tutorial.md

 # Tutorial: Deploying applications
 {: #deploy-app-tutorial}
+{: toc-content-type="tutorial"}
+{: toc-completion-time="10m"}

-With this tutorial, deploy a containerized application by using the {{site.data.keyword.codeengineshort}} CLI.
+With this tutorial, deploy a containerized application with the {{site.data.keyword.codeengineshort}} CLI.
 The application scales to zero when not in use.
 {: shortdesc}

 **Before you begin**